jsulmont/xtdb-cl/README.md

  * Based on [Apache Arrow ](https://arrow.apache.org/)
  * [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing)
  * Native support for both SQL-2011 and XQTL (inspired from Datalog and relational algebra).
- * Accessible from over HTTP (MIME type `application/transit+json`
+ * Accessible from over HTTP (MIME type `application/transit+json`).
- * Some support for Postgrew wire protocol
+ * Some support for Postgrew wire protocol.

 Currently the only HTTP client released is written in Clojure.
 This projects open the door to non JVM based languages clients, Rust (with a C binding) being next in line.
+Note that a JSON API with JSON-LD is being worked on and this library might switch to using that once it is stable.

 ## API
 * Closely maps Clojure's version: